MicrosoftDocs/customer-insights/ci-docs/suggested-segments.md

 With a numeric attribute like *annual income* or *membership period* as the primary attribute, the system suggests segments that have a higher or lower average value of the numeric attribute when compared to all customers.

 A categorical attribute like *customer satisfaction* as the primary attribute results in suggested segments that have a higher or lower percentage of customers belonging to a particular category when compared to the percentage of all customers belonging to that same category.
 For example, *customer satisfaction* is chosen as the primary attribute and it consists of three categories (*Low*, *Medium* and *High*).
-For each category, segments will be suggested that have a higher or lower percentage of customers belonging to that category as compared to the proportion of all customers in same category.
+For each category, segments will be suggested that have a higher or lower percentage of customers belonging to that category as compared to the proportion of all customers in the same category.
 If 22% of all customers have a *High* satisfaction, then, only segments that have a higher or lower proportion of customers with a *High* satisfaction as compared to 22% will be suggested for that category.
 Similarly, segments will be suggested for each of the other categories (*Low* and *Medium*) if they are statistically significant.

 > [!NOTE]
 > Currently, we only support primary categorical attributes that have up to 10 categories.
-If you want to see segment suggestions based on a primary attribute with more than 10 categories, we recommend to group some of the categories to reduce the number of categories to 10 or fewer.
+If you want to see segment suggestions based on a primary attribute with more than 10 categories, we recommend grouping some of the categories to reduce the number of categories to 10 or fewer.
 This limitation only applies to primary attributes.
 For influencing categorical attributes, we currently support a maximum of 100 categories.

 ## Generate suggested segments